 The city is preserved in time as a UNESCO World Heritage Site and shouldn’t be passed up by history or architecture lovers.
-Plan on spending the majority of a day here when visiting, as there is so much to walk, see, and learn about this incredible city’s past.
+Plan on spending the majority of the day here when visiting, as there is so much to walk, see, and learn about this incredible city’s past.
 Organized tours can be arranged, but exploring solo is also an option.

 Son Doong Cave

 Discovered in 1991 and opened to the public in 2013, the jaw-dropping Son Doong Cave is the largest in the world.
 This amazing underground structure reaches an impressive length of 9 km (5.6 mi) and a depth of 150 m (490 ft).
-There are gorgeous rare findings inside the cave, such as a 90 meter/290-foot-high calcite wall, giant cave pearls, and massive stalagmites.
+There are gorgeous rare findings inside the cave, such as a 90-meter/290-foot-high calcite wall, giant cave pearls, and massive stalagmites.

 Son Doong is a real treat to explore, which currently can only be arranged through the Oxalis Adventure company that works with the British Cave Research Association.
 Multi-day journeys are most common because the cave can only have people in it for a certain amount of time per day due to specific preservation laws.